ShartazFeeham/Study_Notes/README.md

 data each table containing a limited rage amount, for example the first table may have reactions with postId 1-10,000,000 next one with next 10 million then 10 and so on.
 Partitioning makes tables & queries `lighter`, `faster`, `complex`.

-    Code: Implement automatic paritioning using Java/Spring and PostgreSQL

 ### `Sharding`
 Sharding is a different concept of distributing the data in `different databases`.